-If the person you are caring for is in receipt of Attendance Allowance, Personal Independence Payment or Disability Living Allowance at the higher rate (or similar) you may be eligible for Carers Allowance.
+If the person we are caring for is in receipt of Attendance Allowance, Personal Independence Payment, or Disability Living Allowance at the higher rate (or similar), we may be eligible for Carers Allowance.

 Regular care or domestic help

 Other things that will help us to manage the impact of caring

 Assessments may be carried out by our council or local carers support organisation.